 Major in Business Design

-Business design is Rotman’s innovation methodology for creating competitive advantage.
-Drawing upon design principles and practices, Rotman students gain the tools they need to drive innovation in products and services, and discover new opportunities for growth and creativity.
+Business Design is Rotman's distinctive innovation methodology for finding, framing and solving business problems.
+Rotman students gain the knowledge, skills and tools needed to navigate, drive and manage the innovation process of new products, services and platforms, and discover new opportunities for growth, creativity and sustainability.

 - Opposable Mind

 - Strategic Change and Implementation

 - Designing for Equality

 Upon successful completion of these courses, you will receive a letter of completion certifying your Rotman Business Design major.

 The topics covered in this major assist students seeking careers as business designers (emerging field), innovation strategists, strategic planning, marketing researchers, service designers, product managers, organizational designers, and innovation managers.
 The skills can be applied to any innovation related role that can benefit from a greater consumer / human understanding and the ability to create new growth opportunities.
 Corporate Marketing, Strategy, New Product Development, New Service Design, Management, Consulting, and Entrepreneurship being the most prevalent.

 A selection of companies where Rotman MBA graduates have worked in recent years::